(I may earn a small commission from the products mentioned in this post.)

 Most spas have a handrail and steps that make it much easier to enter and exit.
 The use of kickboards and fins caused a great deal of pain and were not a part of my swim workout.

 Gardening has always been a passion for me.
-Bending over and squatting while planting seeds or pulling weeds became possible.
+Bending over and squatting while planting seeds or pulling weeds became impossible.
 Eventually I was using a foam pad to kneel on.

 Standing up from a kneeling position was difficult until I discovered a garden kneeling pad with two side handles to push yourself up.